-Even going further back you'll see similar dates, so again it's likely that Apple will stick to this sort of schedule for the iPhone 8.
+Even going further back you'll see similar dates, so again it's likely that Apple will stick to this sort of early September schedule schedule for the iPhone 8.

-TechRadar's take: A launch event in the first or second week of September 2017, with the phones hitting stores one to two weeks later.
+A launch event in the first or second week of September 2017, with the

 iPhone 8 screen